-Summary: The posts this week mark a conclusion to years of analysis on the FM website, as I struggle to understand what’s happening to America.
-The last piece of the puzzle came with my absurdly slow realization that Fox News is the model news provider for our New America.
+Summary: Fox News is the model news provider for our New America, which is why CNN and MSNBC are initiating it.
+Journalists are adapting to our new class structure, and how each class sees politics.
 This is the fourth and last in a series briefly describing where we are, and what I personally am attempting to do about it.
 These posts rarely speak in the first person, but this is the exception.

 Many American do not know the strength of the class system in America during the Gilded Age, before its disruption by WWII and the creation afterwards of a large middle class.
 For an entertaining introduction, I recommend watching Stella Dallas, with Barbara Stanwyck in the title role (1937).
 It describes the powerful role of class in our past, and perhaps in our future.